WestpacCXTeam/Starter-Pack/README.md

 # Setting up

-The first time after you installed all packages run below command to setup your folders, the name of your project, the GUI files and all the other goodies that come with the Starter-Pack.
+The first time after you installed all packages run the command below to setup your folders, the name of your project, the GUI files and all the other goodies that come with the Starter-Pack.

 ```shell
 grunt setup
 ```

-The setup will save your project name and version in the `package.json`.
+The setup will save your projects name and version in the `package.json`.

 ```JSON
 {